ow2-proactive/automation-dashboard/README.md

 Views will be displayed in the navigation panel in the same order as they are given in `resources/enterpriseSubviews.json` and `resources/communitySubviews.json`.
 The order of `jsFiles` attribute values is also very important as scripts will be injected in `index.html` in the same order.

+Images used in the view must be put in `images` attribute.

-All attributes are mandatory, except `initFunction`, which can be omitted.
+All attributes are mandatory, except `initFunction` and `images`, which can be omitted.

 ### Subviews project